-Jump to: How do Wegovy and Ozempic work? | Are Wegovy and Ozempic effective for weight loss? | Do you lose more weight on Wegovy or Ozempic? | Take home message
+Jump to: How do Wegovy and Ozempic work? | Do you lose more weight on Wegovy, Ozempic, or Saxenda? | Do you lose more weight on Wegovy or Ozempic? | Take home message

 Semaglutide is a GLP-1 receptor agonist that helps reduce hunger and appetite, allowing you to eat fewer calories, lose weight, and manage your blood sugar levels.

-Both medications are taken once a week via a self-administered injection.
 The only difference between the two drugs is the recommended dosage and what they’ve been approved for.
 Wegovy is available in higher doses than Ozempic.

 Wegovy is available to purchase in the U.S. and via prescription from your GP in the UK if you have a high BMI and are at risk of type 2 diabetes.